mberrisford/as-a11yspecialist/src/pages/posts/when-to-use-aria.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "When to Use WAI-ARIA and When to Avoid It"
+title: "When to Use ARIA and When to Avoid It"
 pubDate: 2025-07-23
-description: "Understanding the right situations for using WAI-ARIA attributes can make your websites more accessible without adding unnecessary complexity."
+description: "Understanding the right situations for using ARIA attributes can make your websites more accessible without adding unnecessary complexity."
 author: "Martin Berrisford"
 tags: ["accessibility", "ARIA", "HTML", "semantics"]
 ---

-Many web developers reach for WAI-ARIA attributes as their first solution for accessibility issues.
-This approach often creates more problems than it solves.
+Many web developers reach for ARIA attributes as their first solution for accessibility issues.
+This approach usually creates more problems than it solves.
 ARIA is powerful but comes with responsibility.
 Let's talk about when you should use ARIA and when you should avoid it.

+## What is ARIA?

+ARIA is a way to add extra information to HTML elements.
+This information helps assistive technologies like screen readers understand what the elements are for, what state they are in, and how they behave. **When used sparingly and correctly**, ARIA can make your websites more accessible.

 ## Native HTML is Your First Choice